 So if you are planning on using plastic forks for your fondue, limit their use to "cooler" fondues such as chocolate or other dessert fondue that is kept warm by a tealight.

 You may be better off with forks like this set of 6 stainless steel fondue forks by Trudeau.

 If you're out of forks and more guests suddenly show up, you can also use bamboo skewers.

 If you'd like to impress your guests during your fondue evenings, you need to get your hands on a set of illuminated fondue forks.
 These beautiful forks use LED lights to illuminate the see-through acrylic handles with unique patterns.

 They were invented by Mr. Jean-Pierre Rapin, a French Canadian man.

 I've been talking with the inventor, and I'm really excited about his forks.
 I'll post a review, more pictures and a video as soon as I can.
 These glow-in-the-dark forks can also be branded with your company's logo and would make a fabulous corporate gift!

 Would you like to purchase a set or two?
-They are currently being manufactured, so please contact me and I'll notify you by email as soon as they are available for purchase.
+They are for sale here: http://onetopick.com.

 Fondue Nets for Meatball fondue